 Ingredients

-- 1½ teaspoon Salt divided (1 teaspoon to season the chicken and ½ teaspoon for the sauce)
+- 1½ teaspoons Salt divided (1 teaspoon to season the chicken and ½ teaspoon for the sauce)

 - ½ teaspoon Ground Cumin